 How to buy shoes online?
 It's simple, right?
 Find a pair of shoes you like, click order, and you're good to go.
 Well, not exactly.
 Shoes are one of the rare items where shopping online can be a bit harder than going in person, until you learn a few tips and tricks.
 On the other hand, once you get the hang of it, you get all the standard benefits of online shopping.

-Essentially, you can easily check the fit and feel of shoes when you go in person, while you need to make a reasonable estimate when shopping online.
+Essentially, you can easily check the fit and feel of shoes in person, while you need to make a reasonable estimate when shopping from online shoe stores.
 Of course, you can always return an item, but why go through the hassle?

-Imagine it’s October, you’ve got a nice trip planned for next month, you order a pair of winter boots you like, and once they arrive and you try them on they’re too small.
-Now it’s a few weeks more to return them and order a bigger size.
+Imagine it's October, you've got a trip planned for next month, you order a pair of winter boots you like.
+Once they arrive and you try them on, they're too small.
+Now it takes a few more weeks to return them and order a bigger size.
 Circumvent such annoyances by learning how to measure shoe size at home – which is the first step in online shoe shopping.

 How to Measure Shoe Size at Home?

-The simplest way to get the right size is to buy from a shoe company whose shoes you already have and fit well.
-So, if you already have a pair of size 10 Thorogood boots, you can go to the Thorogood collection and order another pair without a second thought.
-Otherwise, you should take a bit of time and measure your feet, which we’ll explain how you can do in a little bit.
+The simplest way to get the right-size shoe is to buy from familiar brands whose shoes you already have and fit well.
+So, if you already own a pair of size 10 Thorogood boots, you can go to the Thorogood collection and order another pair without a second thought.
+Otherwise, you should take a bit of time and measure your feet, which we'll explain in a little bit.